Phani-cyber/Bookstore_project/README.md

 Online Bookstore:

+Technology:
-A simple online book store using JavaScript, , HTML, Jinja, SQLAlchemy, Python, Flask, Ajax, Jquery
+A simple online book store using
+HTML,
+Jinja,
+SQLAlchemy,
+Python,
+Flask,
+Ajax,
+Jquery

 It allows a user to: